jerameel/sushi/README.md

 ## Development

 This app is built using `react-native`, make sure to have it setup to get started.
+Currently only Android is supported.

+Note: Support for iOS would come after polishing essential features of the App.
+However, testers/contributors are still welcome.

+## Contributing
+Help Sushi - Personal Finance improve, please create an issue for bugs or feature request.

+Pull requests are welcome as well.

+### Language/Translation
+Integrating the translation data for each screen is still in progress.
+[Click here](src/constants/translations) for available translations and feel free to add/update translations.

+### Currency
+This uses [numbro](https://github.com/BenjaminVanRyseghem/numbro) internally for available currencies.
+If you don't find your currency in the App, please check on `numbro` first before creating a new issue.